sobanieca/Nwire/README.md

 1.3 Cleaning folders
 ------------
-If you don't have any uncommited changes, Nwire can perform "git clean -xdf" command for all projects, so that you can ensure that your source code works the same way for other members of your team as for you
+If you don't have any uncommitted changes, Nwire can perform "git clean" and "git reset --hard" command for all projects (if there are no uncommitted changes), so that you can ensure that your source code works the same way for other members of your team as for you

 1.4 Checking StyleCop presence
 ------------